Hypnotherapy can help people with cancer, though perhaps not in the way some people claim

 The reason is that modern, secular and science-based medicine is the most effective it has ever been.
 Gone are the four humours, fears of miasma, theories of spontaneous generation et al.

 Gone are the days of bleeding, leeches, trephining, swallowing prayers written on paper and ingesting mice in various forms (an ancient Egyptian favourite).
 Western medicine can’t save everybody from everything but it is, when paired with a healthy lifestyle, the best hope we have.

-Please, please, please ignore those who for monetary or anecdotal reasons will try to convince you otherwise, whether explicitly or by subtler implication.
+Please, please, please ignore those who for monetary, ideological or anecdotal reasons will try to convince you otherwise, whether explicitly or by subtler implication.
 Yes, their mum/uncle/cat may have undergone any number of bizarre treatments but their recovery (if it happened or proved permanent) is more likely to be correlation than due to this alleged cause.
 Yes, improving your diet and cutting out unhealthy habits may help but doing these things alone is not likely to cure you .
 The great danger of the internet is that it gives idiots a megaphone through which to spread their idiocy.
 Desperate people can find it easy to find comfort in their certainty.
 Listening to those who promise you a solution if you adjust your diet in a certain way or adopt some other esoteric approach risk delaying your best bet of recovery.

 However, if you have been diagnosed with cancer then it is possible that hypnotherapy could help you.

-Radiotherapy can be somewhat uncomfortable, particularly if it is repeatedly applied over a period of time.
+Radiotherapy can be somewhat uncomfortable, particularly if it’s repeatedly applied over a period of time.

 I have worked with clients so as to help them minimise and live with their experience of such discomfort.
 Here is a real way in which hypnotherapy can help people with cancer and the research supports this claim.